-Addicts are especially quick to kick and scream or attempt an escape tactic when it comes to any emotional pain.
+People who struggle with addiction tend to be especially quick to kick and scream or attempt an escape tactic when it comes to any emotional pain.
 This is true due to one simple fact: we’ve spent the duration of our addiction trying desperately to suppress and deny pain.
-And, typically speaking, when the drugs, alcohol and numbness wear off and the physical ramifications of withdrawal have dissipated, the guilt, shame, grief and pain floods in, along with numerous other overwhelming and sometimes mixed emotions.
+And, typically speaking, when the drugs, alcohol, and numbness wear off and the physical ramifications of withdrawal have dissipated, the guilt, shame, grief, and pain floods in, along with numerous other overwhelming and sometimes mixed emotions.

 The Need for Healing

-Grief is a process and is generally intensified in recovery because addicts are required to let go of everything they know, including the identity they have acquired during their active addiction.
+Grief is a process and is generally intensified in recovery because people are required to let go of many things they know, including the identity they have acquired during their active addiction.
 This is why emotional recovery is such a vital part of the process.
 Though it may take more work and require the assistance of a counselor, the added steps to achieve holistic healing are certainly worth it.
-After all, leaving emotional pain unaddressed tend to pose a high risk for relapse.
+After all, leaving emotional pain unaddressed tends to pose a high risk for relapse.